rentalcustard/rails-vs-oo/intro/01_preamble.md

 * Not the other Tom Stuart!
 * (OO) development - 4 years
 * Ruby/Rails dev - 2 years
+* So not a clue what I'm doing

 !SLIDE bullets
 # About this presentation